 Stomach acid may enter the lungs of people with GERD.
 It can irritate tissues in the lungs and throat.
 This can cause wheezing, pneumonia, chest congestion, asthma, chronic throat clearing or cough and laryngitis.

 Treatment options for acid reflux and GERD include lifestyle changes, medications, surgery or a combination of these.
-In cases where symptoms are not too severe, a health care provider may recommend lifestyle changes and over-the-counter acid reducers such as Zantac, Rolaids or Tums.
+In cases where symptoms are not too severe, a health care provider may recommend lifestyle changes and over-the-counter acid reducers such as such as Prevacid, Rolaids or Tums.
 Zantac was a popular choice until it was withdrawn from the market in April 2020.
 After the market withdrawal, Sanofi made a new Zantac 360 over-the-counter formula made with famotidine which is available in the United States.